Thursday, December 31, 1903

 make sure.
 Riding

-worked for Michigan Central Railroad.
+engineer for the Michigan Central Railroad.▼2

 Friday, January 1, 1904